 12.02 Establishment of Task & Finish or Working Groups

-Task & finish or working groups will be established by the Executive Committee or a sub-committee when required.
+Task & finish or working groups will be established by the Executive Committee when required.
 They will normally have a defined duration and specific purpose.
 The Executive Committee will set out the terms of reference of each group.